webplatform/docs/css/properties/overflow-x/index.md

 }}
 }}
 {{Notes_Section
-|Usage=The <code>overflow-y</code> CSS property specifies whether to clip content, render a scroll mechanism, or display overflow content of a block-level element, when it overflows at the top and bottom edges.
+|Usage=The <code>overflow-x</code> CSS property specifies whether to clip content, render a scroll mechanism, or display overflow content of a block-level element, when it overflows at the left and right edges.
 |Notes=Setting the overflow-x property to visible causes the content to clip to the size of the window or frame that contains the object.
 }}
 {{Related_Specifications_Section